Krampus (film): Production

 Michael Dougherty had "always wanted to do a scary Christmas movie", but the idea did not take form until his friends sent him an e-card featuring the Krampus creature which was, according to him "just love at first sight."
 Although this, according to Dougherty, happened in "the ancient times of the internet" the project would not be fleshed out until 2011, at which point he would team up with Zach Shields and Todd Casey to figure out the story.
 On November 21, 2014, Allison Tolman and Emjay Anthony joined the cast.
 On March 3, 2015, Adam Scott, David Koechner, and Toni Collette joined the cast.
-Principal photography began on March 12, 2015, and officially wrapped in May 2015.
+Principal photography began on March 12, 2015, and officially wrapped in May 2015 at Stone Street Studios in New Zealand.
 Creature effects were made by Weta Workshop.
 The score was composed by Douglas Pipes and released on a double LP by Waxwork Records in 2018.

 Release

 (L-R) Moderator Chris Hardwick, director Michael Dougherty, and cast members Toni Collette and Adam Scott at the 2015 San Diego Comic-Con to promote the film.

 The film was originally scheduled to be released on November 25, 2015, but was moved to December 4, 2015, to be closer to December 5, which is Krampusnacht.

 The film was released on DVD and Blu-ray by Universal Pictures Home Entertainment on April 26, 2016, and was internationally released on the same formats in the United Kingdom on December 26, 2016.
 An unrated, extended version of the film referred to as Krampus: The Naughty Cut was released on December 7, 2021, by Shout!
 Factory in a 4K and Blu-ray combo pack.
 This release features new bonus content such as interviews, commentaries, and featurettes, and runs approximately four minutes longer than the original theatrical edition.